 I think this was where it all went tits up…

 I didn’t know who to tend to first.
 We kept Tesco in business by the many packets for raisins and rice cakes bought to bribe with or buy me time.
-My main aim was to try and keep F’s world as normal as possible.
-He was here first.
+My main aim was to try and keep our first borns world as normal as possible.
+After all he was here first!

 He was new to the game what did he know!
 How silly was I!
 He knew if he cried I’d pick him up, pop him in the sling and carry him round all afternoon.
 Nice and snuggly.
 Have a boob when he liked and sleep when he liked.
 Life as the boss was shaping up nicely.
 Well as his first birthday looms, the boy is no different – he still gets fed when ever he wants, pretty much sleeps when ever he wants and is helping Tesco out in having his share in raisins and rice cakes.
 All whilst his brother sticks regimentally to his routine trotting off to bed for his 12 hours at 7pm.

 Baby number two would be the exact same.
 I’d do the same things… They’d follow the same routine… It wouldn’t be that hard… Who was I kidding!
 They look alike but that’s where the similarities stop.
 Brilliant in their own way!
 Well that’s what I like to tell myself when they are both eventually asleep for a few hours… Jeez that’s a bit corny, but when they’re not driving me half way up the wall they are pretty adorable kids.

 Anyways, the Littlest C didn’t just arrive and fit right in… He came along, decided he wanted to be the boss of C residence and has been fighting Mummy for the her Crown ever since!
 He’s the reason Daddy says no more babies, the reason I deserve my glass of wine at bedtime but mostly one of the two little reasons I want to do it all over again (just not yet!).